 PLANCHA O CAZUELA:

 This is simply another metaphorical way of subdividing tacos.
 In the subsequent sections, I refer often to “fried” tacos.
-For example, what I mean by “fried pork meat” in the rest of this article is that a griddle is heated and a squirt of oil (this is usually vegetable oil or corn oil where a whole is poked in the cap and squeezed out the top.
+For example, what I mean by “fried pork meat” in the rest of this article is that a griddle is heated and a squirt of oil (this is usually vegetable oil or corn oil where a hole is poked in the cap and squeezed out the top.
 For your homemade tacos, I recommend avocado oil) and then chopped pork meat is laid atop the hot oil.
 This is known as a la plancha.

 “Cazuela” often refers to meats that are slow-cooked in a cazuela—or a traditional clay pot where ingredients are often braised.
 It has a lid with holes in the top which make it act almost like an ancient crockpot.
 Tacos de cazuela are often succulent, shredded meats instead of the crunchy, fried cubes we see after being fried a la plancha.
 Tacos de cazuela are sometimes stewed in their own fats with herbs and spices, or they are simmered in prepared salsas and marinades.